“Have a good day at school!”

 It’s something almost all parents say as they (often frantically) get their kids out the door and off to school.
-Years ago, when my son, Jacob, was in early grade school, I used to say it, too.
+Years ago, when my oldest son was in early grade school, I used to say it, too.

-In fact, I used to say things like: “Have a great day!”
-“Have a fun day!”
+In fact, I used to say things like “Have a great day!” or “Have a fun day!”

-As I got more and more calls from his teachers, I started saying things like: “Have a better day today!”
-“Did you have a good day today?”
+As I got more and more calls from his teachers, I started saying things like “Have a better day today!” and “Did you have a good day today?”

 No, it wasn’t a better day.
 No, he hadn’t had a good day.
 No, it wasn’t fun being singled out in front of the other kids by a teacher who didn’t understand he was trying his best.

 And no, he couldn’t live up to my expectations.
 Expectations I didn’t realize I was conveying every time he left the safety of our home and went to face what he felt like was the big, bad world of “people who don’t get me, Mom.”